Junkers G.38: Operational history

+On 2 February 1931 the Junkers facility at Leipzig refitted D-2000 with two Junkers L8 and two L88 engines, giving a total power rating of 1764 kW (2366 hp) and increasing passenger capacity from 13 to 19.
 On 1 July 1931 Luft Hansa initiated regularly scheduled service between Berlin and London on flights carrying up to 13 passengers.
-This London-Berlin service was halted in October 1931 to retrofit the aircraft and expand the passenger cabin of the D-2000.
-Construction lasted from this time until mid-1932, during which a second deck was built within the D-2000's fuselage—enabling an increased cargo capacity and seating for up to 30 passengers.
-Additionally the D-2000's engines were again upgraded to four L88s, giving a total power of 2352 kW (3154 hp).
-Also at this time the D-2000's registration was changed to D-AZUR.
+This London-Berlin service was halted in October 1931 to retrofit the aircraft and expand its passenger cabin.
+Modifications lasted from this time until mid-1932, during which a second deck was built within D-2000s fuselage—enabling an increased cargo capacity and seating for up to 30 passengers.
+Additionally the aircraft's engines were again upgraded – to four L88s, giving a total power of 2352 kW (3154 hp).
+Also at this time D-2000s registration was changed to D-AZUR.

-Meanwhile, a second G.38—factory number 3302 and c/n D-2500, later changed to D-APIS—was built with a double deck fuselage and capacity for 34 passengers.
-Six passengers were carried, three per wing, in each leading edge, the remaining 22 on two levels in the fuselage.
-Luft Hansa used D-APIS on a scheduled service covering the cities Berlin, Hanover, Amsterdam, and London.
+Deutsche Luft Hansa used D-APIS on a scheduled service covering the cities Berlin, Hanover, Amsterdam, and London.
 This aircraft was named General Feldmarschall von Hindenburg.

-In 1934 D-2000/D-AZUR had its engines upgraded, this time with Jumo 4 engines, giving a total power rating of 2208 kW (2960 hp).
+In 1934 D-AZUR had its engines upgraded, this time with Jumo 4 engines, giving a total power rating of 2208 kW (2960 hp).

-Both planes were in service simultaneously until 1936, when D-AZUR crashed in Dessau during a post-maintenance test flight.
-Luft Hansa had to write off this aircraft due to the extensive damage, but test pilot, Wilhelm Zimmermann, survived the crash, and there were no other casualties.
+Both aircraft were in service simultaneously until 1936, when D-AZUR crashed at Dessau during a post-maintenance test flight.
+Deutsche Luft Hansa had to write the aircraft off due to the extensive damage, but test pilot Wilhelm Zimmermann survived the crash and there were no other casualties.

-The second G.38—marked D-2500 and later D-APIS—flew successfully within the Deutsche Luft Hansa fleet for nearly a decade.
-With the outbreak of World War II the D-2500/D-APIS was pressed into military service as a transport craft by the Luftwaffe.
-It was destroyed on the ground during an RAF air raid on Athens on 17 May 1941.
+The second G.38 flew successfully within the Deutsche Luft Hansa fleet for nearly a decade.
+With the outbreak of World War II D-APIS was pressed into military service as a transport by the Luftwaffe.
+It was destroyed on the ground during the German invasion of Greece, in a Royal Air Force air raid on Athens on 17 May 1941.